 |Length||30.48cm||35cm||52cm Max, 47cm Min||19cm||17.78cm|

 |25C Road Tire Pressure following 200 Pumps||76 psi at 100 pumps||125psi||103 at 112 strokes||60psi||44 psi at 100 pumps|

 |Tire Pressure 27.5 x 2.3" Following 300 Pumps||40 psi at 200 pumps||50psi||34psi||17psi||22psi|

 |Ability to reach 90psi in a road tire 25cc||N/A||Yes||Yes||Yes||N/A|

 |Pump Head Type||Threaded hose w/pressure relief valve||Hose with locking lever||Standard Integrated No Locking lever||Hose Thread On||Non-thread hose, slip on|

 |Frame Mount Bracket Included?||Yes||No||Spring Loaded for Frame Mount||Yes||Yes|

 Our Analysis and Test Results

-The Micro Floor's pumping performance is exceptional, by far the best of all the mini-pumps we tested.
-It only took 200 pumps to get a 27.5 x 2.2-inch mountain bike tire to 40 psi, which is far higher than mountain bike tires typically need to be.
+The Micro Floor's pumping performance is exceptional, one of the best of all the mini-pumps we tested.
+It only took 200 pumps to get a 27.5 x 2.3-inch mountain bike tire to 40 psi, which is far higher than mountain bike tires typically need to be.
 Its high score reflects this.